tbroyer/platformer/packages/lit/README.md

 }
 ```

+> [!IMPORTANT]
-**Important**: the decorators _entirely_ implement the annotated properties' accessors, such that other decorators applied _after_ them won't have any effect on the getter and setter (they could still add initializers though)
+> The decorators _entirely_ implement the annotated properties' accessors, such that other decorators applied _after_ them won't have any effect on the getter and setter (they could still add initializers though)